Francisco Matos Paoli: Nationalist and poet

 In September 1950, Paoli traveled to the towns of Cabo Rojo, Santurce, Guánica and Lares, where he participated in Nationalist activities.
 On October 30, the Nationalists staged uprisings in the towns of Ponce, Mayagüez, Naranjito, Arecibo, Utuado (Utuado Uprising), San Juan (San Juan Nationalist revolt), and Jayuya (Jayuya Uprising).
 On November 2, 1950, the police arrived at Paoli's home in Río Piedras and searched for guns and explosives.
 The only thing they found was a Puerto Rican flag but, due to the Gag Law, this enabled them to arrest and accuse Paoli of treason against the United States.
 The evidence used against him was the Puerto Rican flag in his home, and four speeches he'd made in favor of Puerto Rican independence.

 On the basis of this "evidence" Paoli was fired from his professorship at the University of Puerto Rico, and sentenced to a twenty-year prison term, which was later reduced to ten years.
 In jail, he shared his cell with Pedro Albizu Campos.
 Campos suffered from ulcerations on his legs and body caused by radiation, and Paoli tended to his needs.

 Political prisoner

 While in prison, Paoli edited a newspaper which included news of political prisoners, poems, patriotic songs and drawings.
-During his confinement he suffered from hallucinations which resulted in a mental breakdown and he was sent to a Psychiatric hospital.
+During his confinement he suffered from hallucinations which resulted in a mental breakdown and he was sent to a psychiatric hospital.
 After his recovery, he wrote Canto a Puerto Rico (I Sing to Puerto Rico), and resumed his involvement with spiritual mysticism and Christianity.

-In 1951, he published a collection of poems in a book which he titled Luz de los Héroes (The Light of Heroes), which spoke about the Puerto Rican independence movement.
+In 1951, he published a collection of poems in a book titled Luz de los Héroes (The Light of Heroes), which spoke about the Puerto Rican independence movement.
 Paoli's poetry also covered other aspects of human existence such as religion, mystic and spiritual experiences, love, death, solitude, social justice, suffering, freedom, the landscape, and his fellow Puerto Ricans.

 Paoli was released on probation on January 16, 1952.